 But the savings don't just stop there.
 In a few years' time, you'll be needing a more powerful PC again and you'll have two options: Upgrade your existing PC vs. buying a new one.
 That's where the big savings kick in... if you choose to upgrade instead of shelling out cash on a new PC.

 Chances are that you will still be able to re-use your existing computer case, power supply, optical drive, monitor, keyboard, mouse and even operating system (e.g. Windows).
-In some cases, upgrading an existing PC will cost you less than half of a new computer's price.
+In most cases, upgrading a PC will cost you less than half of a new computer's price.

 Many a time a store-bought PC either does not offer what you need, or it

 comes overloaded with all the extra bell and whistles that you don't

 want (but still have to pay for anyway).

 Sure, some computer makers, most notably Dell, do allow you to customize your PC and tinker around with some specs but your choices are still fairly limited:

 Want an after-market heat sink so you can overclock your CPU?
 Nope.
 How about installing a 1,000 watt power supply for your gaming beast?
 Nope again.
 Hmm perhaps something simple then: choose the brand of your hard drive?
 Sorry, still a nope.
 On the other hand, learn how to build a PC and the possibilities will be limited by just your imagination (and wallet).

 Most of the time, popular PC makers such as Acer, Dell, HP and Lenovo

 offer a standard one year warranty on the desktop computers that they